MicrosoftDocs/Viva/Viva/insights/Use/admin-settings.md

 ## To access the settings

-1. Open [the app](https://workplaceanalytics.office.com).
+1. Open [the app](https://workplaceanalytics.office.com)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/)).
 If prompted, enter your admin credentials.
 2. In the left navigation pane, select **Leader & manager settings**.

 ## Related topic